-With that said, here are a few key considerations to tack onto what Brian already said:
+With that said, here are a few key considerations as you prepare to invest your HSA:

 Probably the biggest thing to know is that you don’t have to leave your employer or switch plans in order to move some or all of your HSA savings to another provider, specifically one that charges little or no fees for investing.

 Since the fee structures and investing options within specific HSA plans will vary according to the employer and the provider, I’m not sure if it would make sense for you to move the money you’re thinking of investing to another provider or if you could go the simpler route of using BofA, but if there is any type of monthly fee for investing, it’s probably worth the hassle to move the money elsewhere, so those fees don’t cut in to your performance returns.

 The provider that my employer uses charges $3 per month to have an investing account, plus the mutual funds offered are limited and have higher expense ratios than those at Fidelity, where I have chosen to move my funds to invest.